Territorial disputes in the South China Sea: History

 The occupation and/or control of most parts of the Spratly and Paracel islands did not change significantly from the 90s to the 2000s.
 To this day, the PRC controls all of the islands in the Paracels.
 In the Spratlys, Vietnam controls the most islands with 29 in total, while the Philippines has control of eight islands, Malaysia with 5, the PRC with 5, and the ROC with 1.

 However, in 2011, tensions started to increase again in the territory.
 In February, the Chinese frigate Donguan fired three shots at Philippine fishing boats near Jackson atoll.
 In May, the Vietnamese Binh Minh 02 oil and gas survey ship clashed with three Chinese maritime patrol vessels some 600 km south of China's Hainan island.

 Beginning in 2012, the islands became more increasingly militarized.
 The ROC (Taiwan) started the construction of an antenna tower and runway on the Taiping island in February, allowing it to accommodate various military aircraft.
 On Sand Cay and West Reef, Vietnam began a series of upgrades and land reclamation projects.
 It formally staked its claims to the Paracels and the Spratlys via the passage of the June 2012 "Vietnamese Law of the Sea".

 Tensions at Scarborough Shoal began on April 8, 2012, after the attempted apprehension by the Philippine Navy of eight mainland Chinese fishing vessels near the shoal, beginning the Scarborough Shoal standoff between the Philippine Navy and the Chinese Coast Guard.
-The experience of the dispute later prompted the Philippines to initiate an the South China Sea arbitration against the PRC.
+The experience of the dispute later prompted the Philippines to initiate the South China Sea arbitration against the PRC.
 The PRC December 2014 white paper ("On the Matter of Jurisdiction in the South China Sea Arbitration Initiated by the Republic of the Philippines") focused on the contention that the dispute was not subject to arbitration because it was ultimately a matter of sovereignty, not exploitation rights.
 The PRC also cited its signing of the 2006 UNCLOS arbitration exclusion for sovereignty and boundary limitations disputes.
 Because the PRC did not participate in the arbitration, the arbitrators based their view of the PRC position on its 2014 white paper and letters sent to the tribunal from the PRC's ambassador to the Netherlands.In 2016, the Philippines won the case, and the international court effectively invalidated the dash line.

 Beginning in 2015, China's People's Liberation Army Air Force began patrolling the South China Sea, including the disputed Paracel and Spratly Islands.
 In China's view, these disputed areas are within its Air defense identification zone (ADIZ).
 The United States Air Force does not accept this view, and flies its military planes through the area without informing China.

 China has been accused of using grey-zone tactics and its maritime militia in incidents involving the BRP Sierra Madre, the Hai Yang Shi You 981 in 2014, in the Natuna Islands in 2016 and the Whitsun Reef in 2021.